SoftwareHeritage/swhapguide/SWHAP@Paris.md

 We encourage you to dititalise (by scanning or photographying) all the relevant physical objects.

 All the collected digital files must then be uploaded in the `raw_materials` folder.

-To every collected item should correspond an entry in the `catalogue.md`file, located in the `metadata`folder.
-If there are physical materials, make a different entry for the object itself, indicating its warehouse or storage location, and for its digital version.
-(MF: is it the case?)

 <!-- MF: should'nt that be done in the metadata folder?
 I feel like Spectrum guidelines are way over the top, we are not a museum. + is this our role?